 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Formal prerequisite knowledge

-INF1000 - Introduction to object-oriented programming (continued)/INF1100 - Introduction to programming with scientific applications (discontinued)/HUMIT1700 - Grunnkurs i programmering for humanister (discontinued)/IN105/INF101.
+INF1000 - Introduction to object-oriented programming (continued)/INF1100 - Introduction to programming with scientific applications (continued)/HUMIT1700 - Grunnkurs i programmering for humanister (discontinued)/IN105/INF101.

 Recommended previous knowledge

-The preparation course for INF1010 is recommended to students with INF1100 - Introduction to programming with scientific applications (discontinued) as background.
+The preparation course for INF1010 is recommended to students with INF1100 - Introduction to programming with scientific applications (continued) as background.

 5 credits INF101/IN105 and 5 credits INF110/IN115.